 In the planning process I measured the space more than once.
 Now that I have the cabinets I want to make sure they fit before doing anything to them.
 I unboxed all of the cabinets and lined them up against the wall.

 As you can see from this photo, I removed the doors because it makes the cabinets easier to maneuver and easier to paint later.
-This is a tight fit (and a bad angle) but it’s clear I have to remove the toe-kick molding to make it fit.
+This is a tight fit (and a bad angle) but it’s clear I have to remove the toe-kick molding to make the shelves fit.

 I planned to cut away the molding using a dremmel (shown here).
 It’s important to measure carefully before you start cutting because you can’t go back.
-We realized after making a cut in the base board that it wasn’t possible to remove it because the dry wall was mounted on top of it (which is not normal).
+We realized after making a cut in the base board that it wasn’t possible to remove it because the dry wall was mounted on top of it (which is unusual).
+There’s always a surprise when you do DIY projects.

-step 3 – mount a support to the wall
+step 3 – mount a brace/support to the wall

 Since my cabinets couldn’t sit flush with the wall I needed a support bracket around the tops of the cabinets to have something to nail the cabinets into.
 I used an old piece of wood trim from the garage.
-You won’t be able to see it once the tops are on as long as you mount it at the correct height.
+You won’t be able to see it once the counter tops are installed as long as you mount it below counter height.

-You can see I didn’t do a great job of mounting this level, but it will do the trick.
+You can see I didn’t do a great job of mounting this level, but it will do the trick and no one will see.
 I really just needed something for the cabinet to nail into.
 You can also see that I tried to cut my baseboard away, until I realized it went all the way under the wall.
 I cut a small peek-a-boo hole on the bottom right.

-step 4 – attach the base to the cabinet
+step 4 – attach a base to the Bottom of the cabinet

 Since I’m using wall cabinets I didn’t want them to sit flat on the floor.
 I was originally planning to nail a wood 2×4 box to the bottom of each cabinet until I saw these wood feet at Home Depot.
 I changed my plan and decided to attach feet to the bottom of the cabinets.
 Looking at my budget for the project, 2x4s would have been much more cost effective.